Best Residential Applications For Open Cell Spray Foam Insulation

 2. Open Cell Can Adhere To Closed Cell Spray Foam.

-Spray foam insulation is expensive, but open cell is cheaper than closed cell.
+Spray foam insulation is expensive, but open cell is less expensive than closed cell.
 However, as we've established in this article, open cell spray foam is not always viable for every project.
 To save money, open cell spray foam is sometimes installed on top of closed cell spray foam.

 Open cell can adhere well to closed cell foam.
 By combining the two foams, closed cell provide any necessary features, and open cell can help to save on costs.